giusetega/messageapp/README.md

 # messageapp
-App that allows you to insert and delete messages from different users using MySQLi.
+App that allows different users to insert and delete messages.
+This simple app uses MySQLi.

 ![screenshot](messageapp_screenshot.PNG)